equinor/everest-models/docs/explanation.md

 #### Parser

 This module is simple and straight forward, we use this section of the package to build the argument parser for forward model job user interface.
-To reduce the amount of spinningjenny dependencies we opted to stick to with [argparse](https://docs.python.org/3/library/argparse.html), So please do the same.
+To reduce the amount of everest-models dependencies we opted to stick to with [argparse](https://docs.python.org/3/library/argparse.html), So please do the same.

 > Function `build_argument_parser` must be implemented and exposed